NSHipster/articles/2019-10-14-swiftui-previews.md

 and add it to your project directly.

-Incorporating a proper dependency would be complicated by the conditional import and iOS 13 Base SDK settings required to make Xcode Previews work for non-SwiftUI apps, so in this particular instance, we think it's best to embed these files directly.
+Incorporating a proper dependency would be complicated by the conditional import and iOS 13 Deployment Target settings required to make Xcode Previews work for non-SwiftUI apps, so in this particular instance, we think it's best to embed these files directly.